Cross-Validation in Bipartite Networks: Methodology

 where $B^{(n_1,n_2)}\in [0,1]^{K_1 \times K_2}$ is the block-wise connection probability matrix.
 Denote $K=\min\{K_1,K_2\}$, which is the largest possible rank for the mean matrix $P$.
-For notational simplicity, and when no confusion arises, we will omit the superscripts and write $B^{(n_1,n_2)}$ simply as $B$ in the following.
-Furthermore, we will refer to the node sets \( [n_1] \) and \( [n_2] \) as side 1 and side 2, respectively, throughout the remainder of this paper.
+For notational simplicity, and when no confusion arises, we will omit the superscript in $B^{(n_1,n_2)}$ and refer to the two node sets as side 1 and side 2, respectively, throughout the remainder of this paper.
+We emphasize that due to the nature of biSBM, both $(n_1,n_2)$ and $(K_1,K_2)$ should be allowed to be at different orders.